liorbio/MediRef/README.md

-# MediRef App
+# hanaref app

-An index for medical devices in the IDF.
+An reference app for medical items in the IDF.
+Hanar = a contraction of Handasa Refuit, translating to medical engineering.

-## Link to the app: (insert link here)
+## Link to the app: [hanaref app](https://hanaref-fd006.web.app/)

-## See video demonstrating app usage here:

-(insert link here)